Inequality in America

 Examine the growing gap between rich and poor in the United States.
 Gain concrete change-making skills through internships and discussions with effective activists.

-Class meets twice a week for seminar style discussion, field visits, or guest speakers.
-Students begin work at their internship placement sites during the second week of class, and can expect to spend 20 hours per week at their site.
+Class meets three times a week for seminar style discussion, field visits, or guest speakers.
+Students begin work at their internship placement sites during the second or third week of class, and can expect to spend 12-15 hours per week at their site.

 Topics & Themes

 Income and wealth inequality, systemic oppression, affordable housing crisis and homelessness, regional race and class segregation, education gaps, welfare and government policies leading to inequality.